 Author: Judith Loseff Lavin

-Parents of children with special needs face unique emotional and practical challenges everyday.
-These issues are seldom addressed by the medical community—and parents’ most compelling questions remain unanswered.
-Judith Loseff Lavin draws on interviews with health care professionals, nationally recognized authorities, and other parents of children with special needs to give readers the advice, encouragement, and comfort they crave.
-Raising a child with special needs can be a daunting task, but it can also be a meaningful journey—helping parents uncover reserves of strength, wisdom and love they never knew they had.
+Families of children with special needs face unique emotional and practical challenges everyday.
+These issues are seldom addressed by the medical community—and families’ most compelling questions remain unanswered.
+Judith Loseff Lavin draws on interviews with health care professionals, nationally recognized authorities, and other families of children with special needs to give readers the advice, encouragement, and comfort they crave.
+Raising a child with special needs can be a daunting task, but it can also be a meaningful journey—helping families uncover reserves of strength, wisdom and love they never knew they had.

 Special Needs Advocacy Resource Book: What You Can Do Now to Advocate for Your Exceptional Child's Education